RubixML/ML/README.md

 public priors() : array
 ```

-Return the running mean of each feature column of the training data:
+Return the running mean of each feature column for each class:
 ```php
 public means() : array
 ```

-Return the running variance of each feature column of the training data:
+Return the running variance of each feature column for each class:
 ```php
 public variances() : array
 ```